By Madeline Bocaro ©

 The large residence and all the buildings surrounding it including a temple were pure white.
 Yoko laid white carpeting throughout the house.
 Huge windows and white walls bathed the rooms in sunlight.
 It was the perfect place for John and Yoko to live, yet they spent only a short time there.
 When they left in 1971 for New York, John was never to return to England again.

-John sold the property to Ringo Starr who enjoyed it for several years.
+When John and Yoko moved to New York City permanently in the summer of 1971, they sold the property to Ringo Starr who enjoyed it for several years.
 In 1988 Ringo sold Tittenhurst Park for £5 million to Sheikh Zayed bin Sultan Al Nahyan, President of the United Arab Emirates and ruler of Abu Dhabi.

 Ascot Sound Studios, where Imagine was recorded was renamed Startling Studios by Ringo and was rented to many bands including T. Rex and Judas Priest.